Diaphoneme: Dialectology

 Inspired by Trubetzkoy (1931), Uriel Weinreich first advocated the use of diasystems in structural dialectology, and suggested that such a system would represent a higher level of abstraction that can unite related dialects into a single description and transcription.
 While phonemic systems describe the speech of a single variety, diaphonemic systems can reflect the contrasts that are not made by all varieties being represented.
-The way these differ can be shown in the name New York.
-This word may be transcribed phonemically as //nuː ˈjɔrk// in American English, as many varieties thereof do not allow the cluster //nj// as a syllable onset; in Received Pronunciation, syllable-final //r// does not occur so this name would be transcribed //njuː ˈjɔːk// to reflect that pronunciation.
-A diaphonemic transcription such as //njuː ˈjɔrk// (with both the //j// and the //r//) would thus cover both dialects.
-Neither is described exactly, but both are derivable from the diaphonemic transcription.
+The way these differ can be shown in an example from northern English varieties; some English varieties (Note: Northern English varieties that have not undergone the pane–pain merger.) contrast the vowel of late (//eː//) with that of wait or eight (//ɛɪ//).
+Other English varieties (Note: Northern English varieties that have not undergone the wait–weight merger.) contrast the vowel of late or wait (//eː//) with that of eight (//ɛɪ//).
+This non-overlapping pair of phonemes from two different varieties can be reconciled by positing three different diaphonemes: A first diaphoneme for words like late, a second diaphoneme for words like wait, and a third diaphoneme for words like eight.